jaredgastelum/security-assignment/3-Injection/writeup.md

 ## Real World Example

-- In late 2023, the ResumeLooters hacker group used SQL injection to steal over 2 million user records from 65 websites, mainly targeting recruitment and retail sites
+- At the end of 2023, the ResumeLooters hacker group used SQL injection to steal over 2 million user records from 65 websites.
+They mainly targeted recruitment and retail sites

 ## Steps Needed to Fix